MahammedK/-rafflemania_qa_project_2/README.md

 ### User Stories, Acceptance Criteria and Story Points

 To create a vision as to what the application would look like, I used user stories.
-Being the sole user, the user stories were from my point of view.
+Being the sole user, the user stories came from my perspective of a user.
 To understand what a feature requires, an acceptance criterion is attached to the user stories.
 Story points are a means of calculating how much work it will take to complete a task.
 PlanningPoker.com is used to decide the story point assigned to a user story.
 Each user story was given a number depending on complexity using the Fibonacci sequence to calculate the story point.

+* As a product owner, I want to be able to produce a working raffle system, so that entrants and gifts can be chosen at random with a story point of 8.
+Given the user is on the raffle page, when they refresh the page, they can see the raffle is redrawn.

+* As a user, I want to be able to see multiple draws, so that entrants I know the draws are randomised with a story point of 5.
+Given the user is on the raffle page, when they refresh the page, they can see the draw results are different.

 ### CI Pipeline

 | CI Pipeline | What was done in this project |
 | --- | --- |
 |  |  |